Review, award or mention of note

 1988 December NY Times, Andy Grundberg selects Invisible City as a notable book.

-1984 June Blum Art Institute Bard, Annadale-on-Hudson, NY group exhibition
+1984 Contemporary Triptychs, June Blum Art Institute Bard, Annadale-on-Hudson, NY group exhibition.

-1984 March New Math Gallery, NYC group exhibition
+1984 March Just Appearances, New Math Gallery, NYC group exhibition.

 1984 March Photo-Limbo, Limbo Gallery, NYC group exhibition.